mudbile/MusicShuffler/README.md

 ![Screenshot_1.png](/screenshots/Screenshot_1.png)

+Note: The text box at the top lists the extensions that the app will search for as music files.
+Each extension should be separated by a comma, semi-colon or vertical bar.
+It doesn't matter if there's spaces between them.

 Start the application and click **GET ALBUMS**.
 You can select multiple top-level directories and he will dig down into the directory trees to find folders that contain music files.
 These will be displayed in the list box as albums.